 This blog will be aimed at those who feel fairly comfortable with basic python syntax but want to elevate their skills applying it to sports data.
 So if you are new to either tool, please do not be disheartened and feel free to reach out if you have any questions to Yash or myself.

-Jump to the repo HERE to follow the tutorial!
+Jump to the repo at the top of the page to follow the tutorial!

 In future blogs, we will replicate some of these ideas in Tableau, so stay tuned!